-On May 30th 2020, fans were glued to their screens while watching the SpaceX Mission Demo 2 in live streaming.
+On May 30th 2020, fans were glued to their screens to watch the SpaceX Mission Demo 2 in live streaming.
 Why so much interest?
-It was certainly not the first space mission with a crew on route to the International Space Station, nor will it be the last.
+It was certainly not the first space mission with crew on board to the International Space Station, nor will it be the last.

 SpaceX promises to revolutionize the business of the space sector in different aspects, many of which have already been illustrated in several articles.
 However, the impact that this private company will have in the space manufacturing sector will be disruptive.